This Easy Salmon Collar Recipe comes together so quickly!

 INGREDIENTS NOTES

 - Salmon Collars.
-Some of the fish collars you purchase may still have the fins attached, and some don’t.
-Both work just fine for this recipe, since they don’t affect the cooking process at all.
-I usually choose to remove the fins prior to cooking using kitchen scissors.
-But I did opt to keep them for the sake of this recipe.
+Some of the fish collars you purchase may still have the fins attached, and some don't.
+Both work just fine for this recipe, since they don't affect the cooking process at all.

 - Garlic.
 Fresh garlic is best to use.
 I like to mince my own garlic to get the most flavor out of them for this recipe.
 If you need a substitute for fresh garlic, go for minced garlic that’s typically in a jar, or roughly 2 teaspoons of garlic powder.